In 1967, Arlo Guthrie wrote and recorded what has to be the greatest Thanksgiving song of all time. Or is it the only Thanksgiving song of all time?

 The apology was as pathetic as the original outburst.
 It made me wonder how I might react in the same instance.
 If you are a regular reader, you may remember, I too, grew up cracker.
 All those hateful words and the jokes, and the images are buried somewhere inside me too.
 I think I could be just as angry, but I don't think I could, or would, play the race card.
 The fact that he even came up with the pitchfork image makes you wonder what is really in his heart.
 The fact that he would immediately bring up lynching seems to negate everything he has attempted to say in apology.

-Interestingly, the Wikipedia tells of Richards' Masonic connections.
+Interestingly, the Wikipediatells of Richards' Masonic connections.
 Despite his protests, and if what I've read is correct, membership in the Masons sounds tantamount to being a racist:

 "Richards is a Master Mason, and also holds 33° in the Scottish Rite; he is very active in preservation of masonic research, and in his personal life is an avid reader.
-He is a member of the following lodges: Riviera Lodge No. 780, Culver City–Foshay No. 467 lodge, Southern California
+He is a member of the following lodges: Riviera Lodge No. 780, Culver City–Foshay No. 467 lodge, Southern California Research Lodge.
+He is also a Life Member of the Los Angeles Scottish Rite Valley and a Life Member of the Scottish Rite Research Society."

 "An organization dedicated to brotherhood, Masonry ironically remains a bulwark of racial segregation in the United States.
 By 1987, decades after most American institutions had accepted racial integration, only four of the forty-nine Grand Lodges could count even one black member in their jurisdictions.
-As the author of a recent scholarly study of black Freemasonry observes, "The legitimation of social intermingling between black and white Masons has remained anathema in mainstream Freemasonry."' (from the Handbook of Secret Organizations by William J. Whalen)---o0o---
+As the author of a recent scholarly study of black Freemasonry observes, "The legitimation of social intermingling between black and white Masons has remained anathema in mainstream Freemasonry."' (from the Handbook of Secret Organizations by William J. Whalen)

 Robert Altman has died at the age of 81.
 He was one of my very favorite directors, and directed three of the greatest movies released in the 70's: M*A*S*H*, McCabe and Mrs. Miller, and Nashville.
 Most recently, he released another great ensemble film, A Prairie Home Companion.
 Robert Altman was enormously influential, quirky, and cranky, and he changed the way we make movies.
-Not a bad life's work.
+Not a bad life's work. ---o0o---

 Memphis is probably the birthplace of the Blues.
 On Beale Street, near the Mississippi River, the blues entered the mainstream.
 More or less.
 Furry put out his first recordings there, in the late 1920's.
 Later, the blues would drift north, to Chicago and south to New Orleans.